The Pearl of Great Price

 (Jeremiah 10:10)

-3. The coating never stops—it continues throughout the life of the oyster.
+3. The coating never stops—it continues throughout the entire life of the oyster.

 Oysters keep secreting nacre to coat the pearl as long as they live.
 The longer the oyster lives, the bigger the pearl gets.